landro/TesTcl/README.md

 jar artifact from the [downloads](https://github.com/landro/TesTcl/downloads) section or you can use the direct [link](https://github.com/downloads/landro/TesTcl/jtcl-irule.jar).
 Next, copy the jar file into the directory where you installed JTcl.
 Add jtcl-irule to the classpath in _jtcl_ or _jtcl.bat_.
-Put the following line just above the last line in the script
+**IMPORTANT!** Make sure you place the _jtcl-irule.jar_ on the classpath **before** the standard jtcl-<version>.jar On MacOs X and Linux, this can be achieved by putting the following line just above the last line in the jtcl shell script

     export CLASSPATH=$dir/jtcl-irule.jar:$CLASSPATH

 ##### Verify installation